Enviroment

 Storage and application of some fertilizers in some weather or soil conditions can cause emissions of the greenhouse gasnitrous oxide (N2O).
 Ammonia gas (NH3) may be emitted following application of inorganic fertilizers, or manure or slurry.
 Besides supplying nitrogen, ammonia can also increase soil acidity (lower pH, or "souring").

 For these reasons, it is recommended that knowledge of the nutrient content of the soil and nutrient requirements of the crop are carefully balanced with application of nutrients in inorganic fertiliser especially.
 This process is called nutrient budgeting.
-By careful monitoring of soil conditions, farmers can avoid wasting expensive fertilizers, and also avoid the potential costs of cleaning up any pollution created as a byproduct of their farming.

 The concentration of up to 100 mg/kg of Cadmium in phosphate minerals (for example Nauru2 - and the Christmas islands3 - ) increases the contamination of soil with Cadmium, for example in New Zealand.
 4 - Uranium is an other example for impurities of fertilizers